sunforwork/bypasspaywall/README.md

 Please use the issue template, read the following instructions and share your results for a quicker process.
 Remember to check the [previous requests](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean/-/issues?scope=all&state=all) before asking for a new website.
 1. Open incognito window and search for article in Google search (or webcache).
-2. Clear cookies for the site (by this extension: opt-in to custom sites or grant permission for the site; also enables blocking of general paywall scripts).
+2. Clear cookies for the site (by this extension: opt-in to custom sites or grant host permission for the site; also enables blocking of general paywall scripts).
 3. Disable Javascript on the site (by browser, uBlock Origin or other extension).
 4. Add the domain as custom site for more bypass options.
 5. Open page in reader view (by browser or extension).
+6. Try one of the archive sites:
+* archive.is/today will not work with Secured DNS by Cloudflare (or when you change referer/user-agent for the archive site)
-6. Try one of the archive sites (for Google Search Tool test url & copy html (tab) code to https://codebeautify.org/htmlviewer).
+* for Google Search Tool test url & copy html (tab) code to https://codebeautify.org/htmlviewer

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
-\*  by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for permission for current site).
+\*  by default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
+You can also just request host permissions for the custom sites you've added yourself (or *clear cookies* (BPC-icon) to ask for host permission for current site).

 By default sites' cookies/local storage are blocked/removed (for example to bypass article limit when metered paywall).